Wanderingidea/Formula3HP/README.md

 - try an other powersupply
 - put a lowpass filter directly before the volume potmeter: a resistor of 2.2k in series, a capacitor of 330p to ground

-- check the ground going to one point close to the input of the amplifier
+If you hear a hum check the ground going to one point close to the input of the amplifier.